east-end-collab/east-end-archive/README.md

 8. Click the **Commit changes** button
 9. Wait for the build to finish.
 Should not take longer than 10-15 minutes.
 You can check on the status of the build on [Netlify](https://app.netlify.com/)

+## Notes about modifying columns in JSTOR or the exported csv file

+- No column should ever have the same name / heading as another field (Note, the numbers in brakets (visible in JSTOR) are removed as well as all non-alpha-numeric characters except underscores)
+- Adding a new column is possible but it will be added automatically to the person pages.
+- Reorganizing columns is also possible.
+This reorganization will be reflected in the person pages.
+- The following fields are explicitly refferred to within the app, changing their field name or removing these columns will have unwanted results.
+    - Suppressed Fields
+        - SupDeath_Primary
+        - Death_Secondary
+        - Race_as_it_appears_on_document
+        - Name_of_Master_or_Mistress
+        - Plantation
+        - GIS_ID
+        - Stone_Broken
+        - Notes
+        - Marker_Transcription
+        - CollectedBy
+        - Collected_By
+        - Collection_Date
+        - Is_this_the_only_marker_for_this_person
+        - SSID
+        - Data_Source
+        - Number_of_photos_taken_and_file_names_if_known
+    - Other fields explicitly referred to in the app
+        - Birth_Year
+        - Death_Year
+        - Media_URL
+        - FindGraveURL
+        - Map_URL
+        - EastEndCemeteryRVA_URL
+        - Full_Biography_Record
+        - Prefix
+        - First_Name
+        - Last_Name
+        - Middle_Name
+        - Suffix
+        - Birth_Location
+        - Death_Location
+        - FindGrave_ID
+        - Address
+        - Cemetery Name
+        - Church_affiliation
+        - Funeral_Home
+        - Occupation
+        - Employer
+        - Fraternal_and_Beneficial_Organizations
+        - Notes_and_Clarifications
+        - Military_Service
+        - Type

+---
+---

 # Developer Documentation

 ## Steps to set-up local dev environment